nkhine/iTools-Documentation/git/index.rst

 ==========================

-Now imagine that you want to work not in the *master* branch, but in the latest stable branch, *0.15* in this example.
-To do so you will have to create a new local branch based on *0.15*, this is done with the command ``git branch``::
+Now imagine that you want to work not in the *master* branch, but in the latest stable branch, *0.60* in this example.
+To do so you will have to create a new local branch based on *0.60*, this is done with the command ``git branch``::

-    $ git branch 0.15 origin/0.15
+    $ git branch 0.60 origin/0.60
+    Branch 0.60 set up to track remote branch refs/remotes/origin/0.60.
     $ git branch
-    0.15
+    0.60
     * master

 To switch from one branch to another we use ``git checkout``::

-    $ git checkout 0.15
+    $ git checkout 0.60
-    Switched to branch "0.15"
+    Switched to branch "0.60"
     $ git branch
-    * 0.15
+    * 0.60
       master

-As we have seen before to synchronize your *0.15* branch you will use ``git fetch`` and ``git rebase``::
+As we have seen before to synchronize your *0.60* branch you will use ``git fetch`` and ``git rebase``::

     # Fetch origin
     $ git fetch origin

     # Synchronize
-    $ git checkout 0.15
+    $ git checkout 0.60
-    $ git rebase origin/0.15
+    $ git rebase origin/0.60

 How to make a Commit